-- 1. To identify and minimise the risk of malpractice by staff or learners - 2.
-To respond to any incident of alleged malpractice promptly and objectively - 3.
-To standardise and record any investigation of malpractice to ensure openness and fairness - 4.
-To impose appropriate penalties and / or sanctions on learners or staff where incidents (or attempted incidents) of malpractice are proven - 5.
-To protect the integrity of this centre and BTEC qualifications
+- 1. To identify and minimise the risk of malpractice by staff or learners. - 2.
+To respond to any incident of alleged malpractice promptly and objectively. - 3.
+To standardise and record any investigation of malpractice to ensure openness and fairness. - 4.
+To report all alleged, suspected, and actual incidents of malpractice to the QN who will contact Pearson. - 5.
+To protect the integrity of this centre and BTEC qualifications.

-- Seek to avoid potential malpractice by using the induction period and the learner handbook to inform learners of the centre's policy on malpractice and the penalties for attempted and actual incidents of malpractice - Show learners the appropriate formats to record cited texts and other materials or information sources - Ask learners to declare that their work is their own - Ask learners to provide evidence that they have interpreted and synthesised appropriate information and acknowledged any sources used - Conduct an investigation in a form commensurate with the nature of the malpractice allegation.
-Such an investigation will be supported by the Head of Centre and all personnel linked to the allegation.
-It will proceed through the following stages: - Make the individual fully aware at the earliest opportunity of the nature of the alleged malpractice and of the possible consequences should malpractice be proven - > Give the individual the opportunity to respond to the allegations made - > Inform the individual of the avenues for appealing against any judgment made - Document all stages of any investigation
+- Foster a culture in which all learners and staff feel able to report any concerns of wrong doing by anyone. - Seek to avoid potential malpractice by using the induction period and the learner handbook to inform learners of the Centre's policy on malpractice and the penalties for attempted and actual incidents of malpractice. - Show learners the appropriate formats to record cited texts and other materials or information sources. - Ask learners to declare that their work is their own. - Ask learners to provide evidence that they have interpreted and synthesised appropriate information and acknowledged any sources used. - Advise learners of the Centre's rules regarding whether AI tools (e.g., ChatGPT) can be used and, if so, require learners to acknowledge the use of artificial intelligence (AI) sources and provide copies of any interactions with AI tools made in the production of their work. - Report to Pearson all alleged, suspected and actual incidents of malpractice in accordance with JCQ Suspected Malpractice Policies and Procedures.